Let’s talk about it.

 You’re somewhere in the middle, staring at your notes app and wondering if you can just make it to the wedding day without collapsing in a pile of tulle and emails.

-Unless your guest list is pushing 500+, you don’t need a wedding planner.
+Unless your guest list is pushing 100-200+, you probably don’t need a full-on wedding planner.

 But you do need a plan.

-You need a way to keep track of all the moving pieces: the vendors, the guest list, the budget (ugh), the meal preferences, the outfits, the timing, the things you don’t even know you’re supposed to track yet.
+You need a system to track the million moving pieces: the vendors, the guest list, the budget the outfits, the timeline, the meal preferences, the seating drama, and all the stuff you don’t even know you’re supposed to be tracking yet.

 That’s what wedding planners are amazing at — they give you structure, they take things off your plate, and they keep you sane.